-Willow Tank (WT-1) can accommodate 1 vehicle, 6 people no horses.
+Willow Tank (WT-1) can accommodate 1 vehicle, No Trailers, 6 people, no horses.

 Old Ore Road is maintained for high clearance vehicles only.
 Following rains and heavy use, the road becomes very rutted and requires 4-wheel drive.
 Always ask a park ranger for current road conditions.

 Willow Tank has no shade during the winter months but in summer, nearby lotebush, mesquite, and guayacan provide limited leaf shade.

 Good views of the Deadhorse Mountains to the east.